voldemortX/pytorch-auto-drive/README.md

 ## Preparations:

-1. Setup a Python3 enviroment (cuda 10), with PyTorch >= 1.6, TorchVision >= 0.7.0, tqdm, tensorboard, numpy.
+1. Setup a Python3 environment (CUDA 10), with PyTorch >= 1.6, TorchVision >= 0.7.0, tqdm, tensorboard, numpy.

 2. Download the code: